ADVISORI Logo

 • DevOps automation and Infrastructure-as-Code (IaC)

-• Shared Responsibility Model with shared security responsibility
+• Shared responsibility model with distributed security accountability

 🔧 Technical Solution Approaches

-• Cloud-native PAM solutions with API integration into AWS IAM, Azure AD, GCP IAM
+• Cloud-based PAM solutions with API integration into AWS IAM, Azure AD, and GCP IAM

 • Secrets management for CI/CD pipelines and container orchestration